Home

 We would love to receive contributions – articles, interviews, book and resources reviews from teacher educators globally.
 A brief description of the guidelines for writers can be found on the website.
 For more detailed information contact Phil: phil.dexter@pilgrimsttj.com

-We hope you find this very much another content rich edition as we intend every edition to be.
 The journal continues to be intended to be YOUR VOICE in reflecting and sharing global ideas on teacher education.
 In doing this, sometimes an article may seem to be a little controversial and though we strive for everything to be evidence-informed, this also means there may be strong personal views on a topic.
 We believe that The Pilgrims Teacher Trainer Journal should be a space for this.
 And, of course, we welcome debate and would very much welcome any responses to articles that we publish.

 phil.dexter@pilgrimsttj.com